MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/tutorial.rst

 The right-hand side displays the generated scores as you select and configure criteria.
 Scores are presented both in a table and as a bar plot.

+By default, the bar plot displays all results from the score table.
+To display only specific results on the bar plot, select the corresponding rows in the table.
+The bar plot will then update to show only the selected data.
+It is possible to apply a log transformation by selecting the 'Apply a log' checkbox, which applies a base-10 logarithm.

+Clicking the “New Score” button creates a new, independent block.
+This allows you to apply different scoring criteria to a separate dataset or explore alternative scoring configurations without affecting the existing block.

+To export the results, click the “Export” button.
+The table, the generated scores table, and the bar plot will be exported in their current state to the output directory.

+.. _outputs:
 Outputs
 ------------------------

+During the use of IsoDesign, various files are generated in the output directory :
+   * :file:`[Model name].pkl` : a pickle file containing the current state of the process.
+   * :file:`[Model Name]_files_combinations.txt` : a file that maps combination IDs to their corresponding isotopic compositions.
+   * :file:`[Model Name]_summary.xlsx` : an Excel file containing all simulation results

+In addition, a temporary folder (e.g. [model name].tmp) is created in the output directory:
+   * :file:`..._res` folder : contains all output files generated by influx_si during calculations (for more details, refer to the `influx_si software documentation <https://influx-si.readthedocs.io/en/latest/manual.html#output-format>`_)
+   * :file:`".linp"` extension files : MTF format files containing the various isotopic forms and their fractions (for more details, refer to the `influx_si software documentation <https://influx-si.readthedocs.io/en/latest/manual.html#linp>`_)
+   * :file:`MTF` files : all model MTF files.
+   * :file:`".tvar.def"` file : generated by influx_si during calculations.
+   * :file:`Log` file : run log file containing information on how the run went.